Campau History, Family Crest & Coats of Arms

 Early Origins of the Campau family

-Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat.
+The surname Campau was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat.
 One of the first of this surname on record was William (Guillaume) de Champeaux who was Bishop of Salon-sur-Marne who is said to have died in January 1121.
 He was also a notable figure in philosophy in the first years of the 12th century.
-Metaphorically the name means 'liberty', although literally 'Campus' or 'Battlefield."
-Branches of the family were also found by the 13th century in the neighboring provinces of Picardy to the east and Brittany to the West.
+Metaphorically the name means"'liberty," although literally "Campus" or "Battlefield."
+Branches of the family were also found by the 13th century in the neighbouring provinces of Picardy to the east and Brittany to the West.

 Early History of the Campau family

-Another 160 words (11 lines of text) covering the year 1909 is included under the topic Early Campau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Campau research.
+More information is included under the topic Early Campau History in all our PDF Extended History products and printed products wherever possible.

 Campau Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Campau is distinguished by a number of regional variations.
 The many spelling variations of the name include Campeau, Campeaux, Champeau, Champeaux, Champel, Champels, Champart, Campaux, Compeau and many more.

 Early Notables of the Campau family (pre 1700)